New Mexico Museum of Art: St. Francis Auditorium

 The St. Francis Auditorium, located in the New Mexico Museum of Art, is the venue for various cultural and musical organizations, including the Santa Fe Chamber Music Festival and the Santa Fe Community Orchestra.
 The auditorium has a seating capacity of 450.
 The auditorium displays several murals depicting St. Francis of Assisi which were originally designed by Donald Beauregard and completed by Carlos Vierra and Kenneth M. Chapman.

 Library

 The museum library contains art books, periodicals, biographical files of artists whose work is collected by the museum and catalogs of the museum's exhibitions since 1917.

+Vladem Contemporary

+The Vladem Contemporary Annex of the New Mexico Museum of Art is scheduled to open in September 2023.
+The annex will house the New Mexico Museum of Art's contemporary collections and shows.
+The renovation project is an adaptive reuse of the 1936 Charles Ilfeld Warehouse (repurposed and renamed as the State of New Mexico's Joseph F Halpin Records Building).
+The annex is named for philanthropists Bob and Ellen Vladem.